Black Fingernails, Red Wine

 Black Fingernails, Red Wine is the third studio album by Eskimo Joe, released on 10 June 2006.
 The album became their first number one on the Australian ARIA Albums Chart, debuting atop the chart in the week of 19 June 2006.
 The album was certified 4× Platinum in Australia.
 It is their best selling album to date.
 It was released as the band's debut album in the United States on 25 September 2007.

-In early 2007 a special edition of the album was released featured a bonus remix EP which was originally sold at Eskimo Joe concerts during their Beating like a Drum tour.
+In early 2007 a special edition of the album was released featuring a bonus remix EP that was originally sold at Eskimo Joe concerts during their Beating like a Drum tour.

 On 10 March 2019, an anniversary edition of the album was released as a two-disc set and saw the album's release for the first time on vinyl.

-In December 2021, the album appeared at the #67 spot in Rolling Stone Australia's "The 200 Greatest Australian Albums of All Time" list.
+In December 2021, the album appeared at number 67 on Rolling Stone Australias "The 200 Greatest Australian Albums of All Time" list.